 QUESTIONS AND REGISTRATION

-For questions and registrations for all programs on this page, please contact:
+For questions for all programs on this page, please contact:

 Wenham Museum requires one adult chaperone for every ten children, depending on grade level, in addition to any one-on-one aids.
 Chaperones are encouraged to take an active role in the program.
-Chaperones who are accompanying students on one of the group programs below are free.
+The price for chaperones is one free for every five students.
+Any additional chaperones pay the group rate for the school program.
+Teachers of the students are complimentary.
 There is a 12 student minimum for all programs.

 COLONIAL LIFE WITH THE CLAFLINS